TempeHS/2025SE-Cameron.L-Major/developer-diary.md

 **Title:** Sprint 7 - Analytics Page Development **Date:** 9/06/25

-Today I began developing the Analytics page for GameStudy.
+Today I finished developing the Analytics page for GameStudy.
 The goal is to provide users with real-time feedback on their study habits, including server status, session stats, and XP progress charts.
+I implemented interactive filtering for the XP charts, allowing users to view their study progress by day, week, or month.
+Both line and bar charts are now available, providing multiple visualizations of XP earned over time.The server status and user study stats now load dynamically and display in real time.
+Testing confirmed that all analytics features work as intended, with accurate filtering and responsive chart updates.
 ---

 ## Developer Diary Entry #21
-**Title:** Sprint 7 - Analytics Page Development **Date:**
+**Title:**
+**Date:**

 ---